 This innovation means that you continue to cook with gas whilst ridding the home of any lingering food smells.
 The design has been cleverly thought out with the Wok above the suction inlet, so the fume extraction speed is improved for more intense cooking.

-Constructed using cast iron with a glass top hob, it's easy to keep this hob clean and maintain so it continues to look fab in your kitchen for the years to come.
+Constructed using cast iron with a glass top hob, it's easy to keep this hob clean and maintain it, so it continues to look fab in your kitchen for years to come.

 The gas hob from Siemens looks fab, and offers precise flame control in nine steps.